|

 the soil and traveled back home to announce that there was a

-mission to travel to Japan.
+goal to reach Japan.
 Shortly after setting sail, one of the

-ships turned up in Ireland, the other four, including Cabot, were
+ships of his fleet turned up in Ireland, the other four, including Cabot, were

-gone.
-What exactly happened?
-One version is that the fleet had been
+Nobody knows.
+One possible explanation is that the fleet had been

 hit by a severe storm.